 To our knowledge, only one class action in antitrust matters has been brought in Italy.
-It was initiated in 2011 before the Court of Genova for the damages from the cartel assessed by the ICA, relating to some ferry companies' tariffs (AGCM, 18.10.2011, 1743 - Tariffe Traghetti da/per la Sardegna).
-The Court, however, stayed the proceedings due to the challenge of the ICA's sanction by the relevant ferry companies.
+It was initiated in 2011 before the Court of Genova for the damages arising from a cartel assessed by the Italian Competition Authority (ICA) that related to some ferry companies' tariffs (AGCM, 18.10.2011, 1743, Tariffe Traghetti da/per la Sardegna).
+The Court, however, stayed the proceedings owing to the challenge of the ICA's sanction by the relevant ferry companies.
 The proceedings were later extinguished owing to the annulment of those sanctions.

 Accordingly, to our knowledge, no class action in antitrust matters has been certified in Italy so far.
-However, the recent amendments to the Italian class action legislation (see question 19) make it likely that more class actions in antitrust matters will be commenced in the future.
+However, the recent amendments to the Italian class action legislation under the Class Action Reform make it likely that more class actions in antitrust matters will be commenced in the future.